kaylareopelle/ruby-agent-clm-demo/README.md

 [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)
 operations for fictitious future New Relic language agents.

+By running the demo, the Ruby on Rails 7 application will be launched and daemonized and a `tester` shell script will perform [curl](https://curl.se/) commands that generate web traffic to exercise all traced Ruby methods.

+## Important Source Files

 For code level metrics, there are two important Ruby class files involved:

 - `app/controllers/agents_controller.rb`: A fairly standard Rails 7 controller